Anomalous Distraction is one of the web-homes of @xtaldave, a Structural biologist working at a charitable research institute in the UK.

-My scientific work concerns the 3D structure of proteins and sugars involved in the extracellular matrix (stuff that lives outside of cells) that helps cells move, communicate and orient themselves.
+My scientific work concerns the 3D structure of proteins in the extracellular matrix (stuff that lives outside of cells) that helps cells move, communicate and orient themselves.
 These molecules are involved in all sorts of important physiological roles, like tissue formation, arthritis, ovulation, cancer, muscular dystrophy and all kinds of crap like that.
 When I write a paper it’ll read better than that, I promise.

 This blog will be concerned with science, academia (from my lowly position) and stuff that I think I can shoehorn in

-This blog used to delve into pseudoscience and quackery, but frankly I’m over that now.
+This blog used to delve into pseudoscience and quackery, but frankly, I’m over that now.
 Mostly.
 I’ll leave those posts up because they might be interesting/useful to people.

 If you feel moved to comment, please follow a few basic rules: